Skip to main content

 Remediation

 Azure Subscriptions should log every access and operation for all resources.
-Logs should be sent to Storage and a Log Analytics Workspace or equivalent third-party system.
-Logs should be kept in readily-accessible storage for a minimum of one year, and then moved to inexpensive cold storage for a duration of time as necessary.
-If retention policies are set but storing logs in a Storage Account is disabled (for example, if only Event Hubs or Log Analytics options are selected), the retention policies have no effect.
-Enable all monitoring at first, and then be more aggressive moving data to cold storage if the volume of data becomes a cost concern.
+Logs should be sent to Storage and a Log Analytics Workspace or an equivalent third-party system.
+Logs should be kept in readily accessible storage for a minimum of one year, and then moved to inexpensive cold storage for as long as necessary.
+If retention policies are set but storing logs in a Storage Account is disabled, for example, if only Event Hubs or Log Analytics options are selected, the retention policies have no effect.
+Enable all monitoring at first, then move data to cold storage more aggressively if the volume becomes a cost concern.

 From Azure Portal